Charles III of Spain

 Charles succeeded to the Spanish throne in 1759 upon the death of his childless half-brother Ferdinand VI.
 As king of Spain, Charles III made far-reaching reforms to increase the flow of funds to the crown and defend against foreign incursions on the empire.
 He facilitated trade and commerce, modernized agriculture and land tenure, and promoted science and university research.
 He implemented regalist policies to increase the power of the state regarding the church.
 During his reign, he expelled the Jesuits from the Spanish Empire and fostered the Enlightenment in Spain.
 Charles launched enquiries into the Iberian Peninsula's Muslim past, even after succeeding to the Spanish throne.
 He strengthened the Spanish Army and the Spanish Navy.
 Although he did not achieve complete control over Spain's finances, and was sometimes obliged to borrow to meet expenses, most of his reforms proved successful in providing increased revenue to the crown and expanding state power, leaving a lasting legacy.

-In the Spanish Empire his regime enacted a series of sweeping reforms with the aim of bringing the overseas territories under firmer control by the central government, reversing the trend toward local autonomy, and gaining more control over the Church.
+His regime enacted a series of sweeping reforms with the aim of bringing the overseas territories under firmer control, reversing the trend toward local autonomy, and gaining more control over the Church.
 Reforms including the establishment of two new viceroyalties, realignment of administration into intendancies, creating a standing military, establishing new monopolies, revitalizing silver mining, excluding American-born Spaniards (criollos) from high civil and ecclesiastical offices, and eliminating many privileges (fueros) of clergy.
+With the outbreak of the American Revolutionary War, he reluctantly supported the rebel side, after which his council entertained peacefully separating the Spanish overseas territories to avoid their own revolt, although this was ultimately not followed.
+Charles also ambitioned to peacefully reunite Spain and Portugal and considered similar propositions about it.